luckman212/jmap-backup/README.md

 - Export `JMAP_DEBUG` to `True` to see additional debugging info printed to the console.
 - You can export `NOT_BEFORE` to override the default of `2000-01-01` or whatever date is specified in the config file

+## Verification

+Every so often, it's a good idea to run the script with the additional `--verify` argument.
+This will be slower, but will thoroughly check that every message in your mailbox exists on the filesystem, and will "fill in the blanks" if any are missing.

 ## Good luck